martinarisk/di/dependency_injection/README.md

 ```

 ### Pooled:
 Maintains a pool of objects that are reused and garbage-collected as needed.
-Use NewPooledDependencyInjection.
+Use `NewPooledDependencyInjection`.

 ```go
 func NewPooledDependencyInjection(di *DependencyInjection) *DependencyInjection